Why Do I Feel Invisible in My Family?

 • dominated by addiction, illness, or trauma

-…the child may unconsciously learn that staying quiet, invisible, or emotionally small feels safer than openly expressing needs or emotions.
-The nervous system often adapts around emotional self-protection.
+...the child may unconsciously learn that staying quiet, becoming invisible, or remaining emotionally small feels safer than expressing needs or emotions.
+Over time, the nervous system organizes around emotional self-protection.

 Parentification and Emotional Invisibility